How to transfer photos and ring tones to your cell phone

 Cell phone manufacturers often don't ship software with their phones that would do this for free, because they'd rather make money on transfer fees.
 Windows doesn't provide much help either.

-2. USB Data Cable
+3. USB Data Cable

-Transfer using email
+Transfer using Text Messaging

-You can send your phone an email with the photo or ring tone as a file attachment.
 For AT&T/Cingular customers the email address is firstname.lastname@example.org.
 For example, if your cell phone number is 691-548-1294 then you'd send an email to email@example.com and it would arrive as a text message on your cell phone.

 Once you receive the text message on your cell phone, you can view the photo or ring tone and save it as your wallpaper or in your phone's audio library.
-On the Motorola Razr, when you view the picture you can select the "Set as Wallpaper" menu option.

 Transfer with a USB data cable